tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 Beneath my town lies a network of mining tunnels.

-Within those tunnels, lives something both ancient and evil.
+Within those tunnels, lives something that is both ancient and evil.

-Every month the town's townspeople offer a sacrifice to the creature to appease it.
+Every month the town's townspeople offer a sacrifice to the creature in order to appease it.

 Usually though, it's an outsider but from time to time, one of the town's people is offered as a sacrifice too.